Bylaws of the Will County Beekeepers Association

 BOARD OF DIRECTORS

-The purpose of Board to provide responsible leadership, structure, conduct business and be responsible for the management of the affairs of the organization.
+The purpose of the Board is to provide responsible leadership, structure, conduct business, and be responsible for the management of the affairs of the organization.

 Board Members must have been members in good standing for the past three (3) months.